cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/initialization-guide.md

 	+ `--ContentsManager.allow_hidden=True`: Allow the contents manager to access hidden files and directories.
 	+ `--notebook-dir=/workspace/bionemo2/<YOUR_WORKSPACE>`: Set the notebook directory to `/workspace/bionemo/<YOUR_WORKSPACE>` inside the container.

-In summary, this command runs a detached Docker container from a specified image, mapping port 8888, mounting a volume for persistent storage, and running a Jupyter Lab server with a specified configuration.